hjvm/findsylls/README.md

 - `EVAL_METHODS` ordering drives flatten/aggregate loops; include new metric keys there if extending.
 - Substitutions matter for span metrics; remain zero for nuclei/boundary F1 semantics.

+## Performance Notes
+- Audio loading prefers `torchaudio` when present (install separately) else falls back to `soundfile` / `librosa`.
+- Envelope computation is vectorized (NumPy); `theta` method includes a gammatone filterbank which can be slower—use SBS or Hilbert for faster prototyping.
+- For large corpora, pre‑sample or cap duration (see example notebook) to iterate quickly.
+- Parallelization: current API processes files sequentially; external parallel mapping (e.g., `joblib` or `multiprocessing`) around `segment_audio` is safe if you don’t mutate globals.

+## FAQ
+**Why are boundary/spans columns missing?**  If a tier index is `None` or produces no intervals, those metrics are skipped intentionally.

+**How do I add my own envelope?**  Implement a function returning `(envelope, times)` and register it in `envelope/dispatch.py`.

+**Can I stream long recordings?**  Not yet; current design assumes full in‑memory arrays.
+A streaming envelope interface is on the roadmap.

+**Why do I get 0 TP for nuclei?**  Likely vowel set mismatch; confirm phone tier labels are standard (ARPABET or simple vowels) and consider adjusting `SYLLABIC`.

 ## Roadmap / TODO
 - Implement `generate_syllable_intervals` (placeholder now).
 - Additional segmentation algorithms (Mermelstein, oscillator-based).